JMyczkowska/markdownTest/README.md

 ## Emphasis

-*italics* with *asterisks or _italics_ with underscores_ **bold** with two *asterisks
+*italics* with asterisks* or _italics_ with underscores_

+**bold** with two *asterisks

 **_combined_** with both

 ## Lists

 1. Ordered list item
 2. Another item in the list
-..* Unordered sub list
+  *Unordered sub list needs two spaces and an asterisk

-...indented paragraph
+   indented paragraph needs three spaces in front

-...to have line break without paragraph add two trailing spaces
+   to have line break without paragraph add two trailing spaces
-...does it work?
+   does it work?

 ## Links